-The planning area (MAP 2), approximately 18 miles from east to west and 30 miles from north to south, encompasses various land ownerships.
+The planning area (FIGURE 3), approximately 18 miles from east to west and 30 miles from north to south, encompasses various land ownerships.
 This Land Use Plan only applies to lands under Ramah Navajo's jurisdiction.

-The planning area was initially surveyed between 1881 and 1885, comprising Townships 7, 8, 9, and 10 with the upper and lower halves respectively of Townships 6 and 11; Ranges 14, 15 and 16 West.
+The planning area was initially surveyed between 1881 and 1885, comprising Townships 7, 8, 9, and 10 with the upper and lower halves respectively of Townships 6 and 11; Ranges 14, 15 and 16West.
 The total area thus defined covers over 504 square miles.

-The majority of the community lies in Cibola County.
-A small portion in northwest part of the planning area is located in McKinley County.
+Most of the planning area lies in Cibola County.
+A small portion to the northwest is in McKinley County.